JiangtaoXu93/mapReduce-HW02/README.md

 #How to run

-1) Before running, put your untar big-corpus
+1) Before running, put your untar big-corpus/randomBooks into input/big-corpus
+2) run "make setup" to put the local file on hdfs
+3) run "make" to start project